raddanki/Sample-Constrained-Treatment-Effect-Estimation/README.md

 For Average Treatment Effect, the relevant files are run_ATE.py and ATE.py.

 In ATE.py we use the implementation of Gram-Schmidt-Walk as given by Harshaw et al (2019).
 This requires installation of Julia.
-You can comment out this part in main.py file if it fails to run.
 More instructions are available here: https://github.com/crharshaw/GSWDesign.jl

 The data generating mechanism is implemented in data.py.
 We have collected the datasets in the folder -- datasets/